Disappearance of Brian Shaffer: Subsequent developments

 Shortly after Randy Shaffer's death, Neil Rosenberg, attorney for Florence, wrote to Don Corbett, a private investigator who has volunteered his time to help the Shaffer family find Brian, regarding his client's ongoing refusal to take a lie detector test.
-Rosenberg intimated that he had learned that the Columbus police investigating the case believed Shaffer was alive: "If Brian is alive, which is what I'm led to believe after speaking with the detective involved, then it is Brian, and not Clint [Florence] who is causing his family pain and hardship," Rosenberg wrote.
+Rosenberg intimated that he had learned that the Columbus police investigating the case believed Shaffer was alive: "If Brian is alive, which is what I'm led to believe after speaking with the detective involved, then it is Brian, and not Clint [Florence], who is causing his family pain and hardship," Rosenberg wrote.
 "Brian should come forward and end this."
-Florence, he said, did not have anything to hide; he had merely told everything he knew from the beginning and did not see the value of doing so again."
+Rosenberg maintained that his client had nothing to hide, had already shared everything that he knew from the beginning, and Rosenberg did not see the value of Florence doing so again.